khoaxuantu/tusss-note/oop/principles/solid/index.md

 ## Liskov Substitution Principle

-Nguyên lý được đặt tên theo Barbara Liskov, được định nghĩa trong quyển *[Data abstraction and hierarchy](https://www.semanticscholar.org/paper/Data-Abstraction-and-Hierarchy-Liskov/36bebabeb72287ad9490e1ebab84e7225ad6a9e5?p2df)*, năm 1987.
+Nguyên lý được đặt tên theo Barbara Liskov, được định nghĩa trong bài *[Data abstraction and hierarchy](https://www.semanticscholar.org/paper/Data-Abstraction-and-Hierarchy-Liskov/36bebabeb72287ad9490e1ebab84e7225ad6a9e5?p2df)*, năm 1987.

 > When extending a class, remember that you should be able to pass objects of the subclass in place of objects of the parent class without breaking the client code.